 Visit Portugal’s emotional Instagram campaign stresses the need for social isolation at this time.
 Opening with a disclaimer that footage was captured when you “were allowed to spend time outside,” it portrays breathtaking images from across the country.
 The accompanying soundtrack tells viewers “to take a break for the world,” and to “think of everyone and meet no one”.

 UK: ‘Bringing Britain to you’

 While many have questioned the UK’s handling of the coronavirus crisis, the same can’t be said for the team at Visit Britain, who have come up with a host of savvy social media posts designed to “bring a bit of Britain to you”.
 From sharing traditional British recipes, settling arguments over the pronunciation of “scone” and putting together a Spotify playlist of iconic British tunes, it’s informative and entertaining.

 Fancy seven minutes in the Caribbean?
 That's what the Saint Lucia Tourism Authority is offering via Instagram live.
 Aired twice a week, the miniseries started with a seven-minute yoga session under the shadow of the volcanic Piton spires.
 Island vibes will come courtesy of Caribbean cookery classes, beach meditation and SocaFit classes.
 For podcast fans, there’s also a new five-part armchair guide to the island, ideal for anyone dreaming of Saint Lucia during self-isolation.

-South Africa: ‘Don’t travel now, so you
+South Africa: ‘Don’t travel now, so you can tomorrow’

 With the country under strict lockdown, South Africa tourism is discouraging people from travelling anywhere through a series of Instagram videos.
 Depicting scenes of isolation – empty streets, quiet roads and deserted buildings – the informative video reminds travellers of the importance of staying home, explaining it’s “humanity taking a stand”.